celestiaorg/celestia-app/x/blob/spec/docs.md

 ### How is the `MessageShareCommitment` generated?

-1. Split the message into shares of size `appconsts.ShareSize`
+1. Split the blob into shares of size `appconsts.ShareSize`
-1. Determine the `msgMinSquareSize` (the minimum square size the message can fit into).
+1. Determine the `msgMinSquareSize` (the minimum square size the blob can fit into).
 This is done by taking the number of shares from the previous step and rounding up to the next perfect square that is a power of two.
 1. Arrange the shares into a Merkle mountain range where each tree in the mountain range has a maximum size of the `msgMinSquareSize`.
 1. Take the roots of the trees in the Merkle mountain range and create a new Merkle tree.
-1. The message share commitment is the Merkle root of the Merkle tree from the previous step.
+1. The share commitment is the Merkle root of the Merkle tree from the previous step.